appscode/blog/content/post/kubedb-v2024.12.18/index.md

 ## MySQL
-In this release, we added support for new `MySQL` version, improved `MySQL` continuous archiving and `PITR` within `KubeDB`, and `MySQL` replication mode change(remote replica to group replication) ops-request.
+In this release, we added support for new `MySQL` version, improved `MySQL` continuous archiving and `PITR` within `KubeDB`, `Multi-Primary` support in group replication mode  and `MySQL` replication mode change(remote replica to group replication) ops-request.

 ### New Version
 Support for MySQL version `8.4.3`, `9.0.1`, `9.1.0` has been added in the new release.